Australia’s anti-migration populist Pauline Hanson eyes political resurgence

 Follow topic:

-The resurgence of Hanson's One Nation coincides with U.S. President Donald Trump's tougher message on migration, which has included the U.S. embassy in Australia being instructed to collect migrant-linked crime data as Washington urged U.S. diplomats to lobby against mass migration.
+The resurgence of Ms Hanson’s One Nation coincides with US President Donald Trump’s tougher message on migration

+US President Donald Trump’s tougher message on migration, which has included the US embassy in Australia being instructed to collect migrant-linked crime data as Washington urged US diplomats to lobby against mass migration.

 Prime Minister Anthony Albanese’s centre-left Labor Party won national elections decisively in May, and remains ahead in polling.